 Bad debt is written off when all economically viable efforts to recover outstanding amounts have been fully exhausted or, alternatively, when the write-off of such amounts forms part of customer rehabilitation processes (subject to acceptance criteria and customer "matching" payments).
-The company's bad debt write-off policy has remained unchanged and has been consistently applied in the current year compared with the previous year.
+Please refer to page 134 of the APR for details of the bad debt policy.